-Currently, NHS health care commissioners pay different providers to deliver health and social care services to individual patients.
+Currently, NHS healthcare commissioners pay different providers to deliver health and social care services to individual patients.
 Capitated payment is a system through which commissioners would pay one provider, or a linked network of providers, to cover a specific group of people.
-For capitated payment, the budget is calculated as a lump sum per patient, instead of commissioners being charged after a service (a GP appointment, for example) has been used.
+For capitated payment, the budget is calculated as a lump sum per patient.
+Previously, commissioners were charged after a service (like a GP appointment) had been used.

 Often single patients need care from several services at one time if, for example, they have more than one health problem.
-Paying per usage can deliver a great single service; however, paying on a capitated basis encourages providers to make the whole medical journey as streamlined as possible because each department benefits through saving their budget.
-Capitated payment would save commissioners money if they prevent further medical issues; this should encourage health care providers to look at long-term solutions for health care issues.
+Paying per usage can deliver a great single service; however, paying on a capitated basis encourages providers to streamline the who medical journey.
+Each department would then benefit from savings on the budget.
+Capitated payment would save commissioners money if they prevent further medical issues; this should encourage health care providers to look at long-term solutions for healthcare issues.